Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: Introduction

-DM implementations have been proposed for fully digital or hybrid beamforming architectures with multiple radio-frequency (RF) chains and fine-grained phase control at each antenna element or each transmitted symbol \cite{li2019performance, Ottersten2016, Alodeh2016DM, su2021secure, su2022secure}.
-Also, many methods \cite{li2023irs, su2022secure, Spilios2024ISAC} necessitate full channel state information (CSI) on the eavesdropper as well as the legitimate users.
-Alternatively, a time-modulated array (TMA) driven by OFDM signals provides DM without the need for CSI ~\cite{tvt2019time, tao2024tma, tao2025twc}.
-By using single-pole-single-throw (SPST), the TMA periodically connects and disconnects antennas to the RF chain, generating controllable harmonics whose periods are aligned with the OFDM symbol duration.
-As a result, each subcarrier of the transmitted OFDM signal carries a weighted mixture of all original symbols, where the mixing coefficients depend on the TMA parameters, i.e., connection times, or on states, and on state durations.
-The subcarrier-induced mixing represents scrambling of the transmitted symbols in all directions except the intended direction and operates independently of any CSI.
-In the absence of noise, the scrambling towards an intended direction can be eliminated by a rule-based design \cite{tvt2019time}, and this can be achieved with low complexity.
-DM implemented via OFDM-based TMAs offers a hardware cost-efficient solution for securing DFRC systems, while also enabling significantly higher data rates through OFDM \cite{xu2023secure}.
-However, the periodic deactivation of antenna elements degrades the system's energy utilization efficiency ~\cite{hou2023energy}.
-To address this issue, recent research \cite{xu2025tmirs} shifts time modulation to an intelligent reflecting surface (IRS).
-IRS is a passive metasurface composed of programmable elements that dynamically adjust the phase of incident electromagnetic waves to realize beamforming \cite{wu2019towards, wu2019intelligent}.
-By exerting the periodic TM on each IRS element, the system in \cite{xu2025tmirs} is designed to implement a 3D directional modulation.
-Also, the large aperture of an IRS delivers substantial beamforming gain that compensates for power lost of TMA during element deactivation.
-In \cite{xu2025tmirs}, the TM-IRS parameters are still obtained using simple, closed-form rules.
+DM enabled by a time-modulated array (TMA) driven by OFDM signals has also been considered as a hardware cost-efficient solution for securing DFRC systems, while also enabling high data rates through OFDM \cite{xu2023secure}, without the need for multiple RF chains or CSI knowledge~\cite{tvt2019time, tao2024tma, tao2025twc}.
+By using single-pole-single-throw (SPST), the TMA periodically connects and disconnects antennas to one single RF chain, generating controllable harmonics whose periods are aligned with the OFDM symbol duration.
+The harmonics cause the symbols initially placed on each subcarrier to spread across all subcarriers.
+As a result, each subcarrier of the transmitted OFDM signal carries a weighted mixture of all original symbols, with mixing coefficients determined by the TMA parameters—namely, the connection times or states, and the corresponding state durations.
+This mixing effectively scrambles the transmitted symbols.
+In the absence of noise, the scrambling towards an intended direction can be eliminated by a rule-based design \cite{tvt2019time}, and this can be implemented with low complexity.